iShqfty/Kineticode-IDE/README.md

 # Where To Execute

-Code Viewable Inside Here, Link For Running Project: https://replit.com/@KareemAlaiwat/Kineticode
+Code Viewable Inside This Repo, Link For Running Project: https://replit.com/@KareemAlaiwat/Kineticode